-St Helier Vessel Traffic Service (VTS) is responsible for the safe movement of all leisure and commercial shipping within its controlled waters.
+St Helier Vessel Traffic Service (VTS) is responsible for the safe movement of all commercial shipping within its controlled waters.

 VTS provides a regulatory service to Ports of Jersey, monitoring and managing commercial vessel movements within the port and surrounding waters.
 VTS also monitors pleasure craft and their compliance to regulations within the port and surrounding waters, and provides them with guidance and information.